 Air is supplied here.
 The area is such a way that the kinetic energy of air is reduced and pressure energy starts increasing.

 The air molecules get compressed.
 It is an isentropic (Entropy remain constant) component.
-In simple Diffuser main works is to diffuse the air.
+In simple Diffuser main work is to diffuse the air.

 Kinetic energy gets reduced.
 It is an isentropic (Entropy remain constant) component.